Cora Etter: Biography

 Cora Etter was born on October 10, 1924 in Bishopville, Nova Scotia, to parents James and Cora Brown.
 She attended the Provincial Teachers College in Truro, followed by the Maritime College of Pharmacy.
 Etter and her husband operated pharmacies in Shubenacadie, Elmsdale, and Stewiacke, and were involved in a variety of other business ventures.
 She was among the charter members of the East Hants Historical Society, established in 1967.
 Etter is an inductee of the Atlantic Business Women's Hall of Fame, and received a Canadian Women in Business Lifetime Achievement Award in 1993.

 Prior to entering provincial politics, she represented Shubenacadie on the East Hants municipal council for over 20 years, starting in 1960.
 She was thus nicknamed the "mayor of Shubenacadie".
-She was elected as the Member of the Legislative Assembly (MLA) for Hants East in 1984.
-At the time, Etter was one of only three women in the Nova Scotia Legislature.
-In the 1988 election, Etter lost her seat to Jack Hawkins.
+She was elected as the Member of the Legislative Assembly (MLA) for Hants East in 1984, defeating incumbent Liberal MLA Jack Hawkins.
+At the time, Etter was one of only three women in the Nova Scotia Legislature, alongside cabinet minister Maxine Cochran and the New Democratic Party's leader Alexa McDonough.
+In the 1988 election, Etter lost her seat to Hawkins in a rematch.

 Etter died on August 19, 2020 at the age of 95.